carpeliam/deck.scroll.js/README.md

 deck.scroll.js
 ==============

-deck.js module that adds the ability to navigate through slides by means of scrolling the page.
+A [deck.js](http://imakewebthings.com/deck.js/) module that adds the ability to navigate through slides by means of scrolling the page.

+A demo can be seen [here](http://carpeliam.github.com/deck.scroll.js/).